Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

-Good news: If your child is about to enter Kindergarten, this is certainly something that shouldn’t take the whole summer to accomplish if you spend an hour or so a day spread out here and there during the day.
+Good news: If your child is about to enter Kindergarten, learning to read is certainly something that shouldn’t take the whole summer to accomplish.
+Spend an hour or so a day spread out here and there during the day.

 Important: Always sound upbeat when reading, no matter how frustrated you may be feeling if there is a lack of progress.
-Your child won’t want to learn how to read if you’re not patient with his or her mistakes, or if he or she senses that this is “work” to you.
-Make sure it sounds like fun, and put plenty of laughter into it.
+Your child won’t want to learn how to read if you’re not patient with his or her mistakes, or if he or she senses that this is "work" to you.
+Make sure it sounds like fun, and put plenty of your own laughter into it.
 By doing this, you will ensure your child’s success.
-This is also why I like the Dick and Jane series and the Elephant and Piggie series, since you’ll be able to eke out the fun bits fairly easily.
+This is also why I like the Dick and Jane series and the Elephant and Piggie series, since there are plenty of fun bits to laugh about.

 Phonics versus sight words

 I would not personally get hung up on phonics versus sight words while you are first teaching your child how to read.
 The reason being that in school, most classrooms will use both methods.
 They are complementary, not mutually exclusive.